 The God of Internet is an independent feature that’s been produced on a limited budget with support from the Polish Film Institute.
-Cinematographer Przemysław Jękosz chose Sony’s FX9 full-frame handheld camera to achieve a high-quality cinematic look with a smaller crew and simplified production resources.
+Cinematographer Przemysław Jękosz chose the Sony FX9 full-frame handheld camera to achieve a high-quality cinematic look with a smaller crew and simplified production resources.

 After previously using the FX9 for a music video, shooting The God of Internet gave Cinematographer Przemysław Jękosz the opportunity to choose the camera again for a feature-length production.

-“When I choose a camera I start with the format” explains Przemysław.
+“When I choose a camera I start with the format,” explains Przemysław.
 “I need something with a sensor to suit the lenses I’ve selected.
-I like the ‘plasticity’ of a large sensor combines with a wide aperture lens.
+I like the ‘plasticity’ of a large sensor combined with a wide aperture lens.
 The first time I worked with the FX9 was on a music video for the band Tuza.
-That was a low budget project so we minimised the crew as well as the lighting set-up.
+That was a low-budget project so we minimized the crew as well as the lighting setup.

-“We were quickly convinced by the camera’s Dual Base ISO that allowed us to use slightly slower lenses.
-That was great – suddenly we’d got noiseless, non-dancing shadows.”
-Inherited from Sony’s acclaimed VENICE full-frame motion picture camera, Dual Base ISO expands the ability of the FX9 to capture richly-detailed, low noise images in conditions ranging from bright daylight to the middle of the night.
+“We were quickly convinced by the camera’s Dual Base ISO, which allowed us to use slightly slower lenses.
+That was great — suddenly we’d got noiseless, non-dancing shadows.”
+Inherited from Sony’s acclaimed VENICE full-frame motion-picture camera, Dual Base ISO expands the ability of the FX9 to capture richly detailed, low-noise images in conditions ranging from bright daylight to the middle of the night.

 There are lots of well-implemented features with the FX9.
 You feel that you merge with the camera and it becomes a part of you: that feels awesome.

-Despite it cinematic heritage and uncompromising imaging credentials, the compact size of the FX9 lent itself ideally to the creative constraints of the project.
+Despite its cinematic heritage and uncompromising imaging credentials, the compact size of the FX9 lent itself ideally to the creative constraints of the project.